WildEyeConservation/TrapTagger/README.md

 - Engine type: Amazon Aurora
 - Edition: MySQL-compatible
-- Capacity type: Serverless
 - Version: Latest
 - Choose your own identifier, username and password
+- Instance configuration: Serverless (if not available choose a version that has the serverless option)
 - Leave the default capacity settings
 - Set the VPC, subnet, and security group to the ones associated with your server (the security group might be by name rather than ID)
 - Leave all other settings to their default

 Once you have created your instance, select it to see your database endpoint.
 Save this for later user - this forms the basis of your DATABASE_SERVER environmental variable.
+If more than one endpoint available, save the endpoint of the writer instance.

 ### Domain